MirolimMajidov/EventMessaging/README.md

     }
 }
 ```

-Since we want to publish our an event to the RabbitMQ, the event subscriber must implement the `IRabbitMqEventPublisher` by passing the type of event we want to publish.
+Since we want to publish our an event to the RabbitMQ, the event subscriber must implement the `IMessageBrokerEventPublisher` by passing the type of event we want to publish.
 And, inject the `IEventPublisherManager` interface to publish the publishing `UserCreated` event to the `RabbitMQ`.
 When we use the `Send` method of the `IEventSenderManager` to send an event, the event is first stored in the database.
-Based on our configuration (_by default, after one second_), the event will then be automatically execute the `Publish` method of created the `CreatedUserPublisher` event publisher.
+Based on our configuration (_by default, after one second_), the event will then be automatically execute the `Publish` method of created the `CreatedUserMessageBrokerEventPublisher` event publisher.

 If an event fails for any reason, the server will automatically retry publishing it, with delays based on the configuration you set in the [Outbox section](https://github.com/MirolimMajidov/EventMessaging?tab=readme-ov-file#options-of-inbox-and-outbox-sections).